-Advanced Placement is for students who already hold an LPN license, and seek to complete the program to be eligible to take the N-CLEX test to become a Registered Nurse.
-Selective Admission application packets will be accepted for the Advanced Placement option on April 1 for the following academic year (for example, April 1, 2013 a student can apply for the Fall 2014 and Spring 2015 program).
+Advanced Placement is for students who already hold an LPN license, and seek to complete the program to be eligible to take the NCLEX test to become a Registered Nurse.
+Selective Admission application packets will be accepted for the Advanced Placement option on April 1 for the following academic year.